 - Select your keyboard language of choice using the "Keyboard language" property.

-The keyboard language can be changed at runtime by calling the Change keyboard layout action associated with the Overall experience in the Triggers and Actions panel.
+The keyboard language can be changed at run time by calling the Change keyboard language action found in the "Text input keyboard" Action category for the experience itself in the Triggers and Actions panel.

 - Chinese Bopomofo